ABOUT THE PROGRAMME

 A programme of after-school and weekend events.

-E-mentoring from finance focused professionals
+E-mentoring from finance focused undergraduate students

 The chance to attend a residential conference packed with talks, activities and networking opportunities